FarronF/limerick-council-meetings/meetings/2016/11/28-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 19th September 2016.md

 Development Department will progress talks with the OPW with a view to

-extending the opening period to include April and all of September.--- 17
+extending the opening period to include April and all of September.
+---
+17

 14.